nathantsai1/counterspell_singles/README.md

 # Counterspell singles

 ## a game
-I used the same design as in counterspell.
+I used the same design as in counterspell Silcon Valley 2024.

 ## what is it?
 Theoretically, the mc tries to escape this weird world by fighting off enemies and difficult platform 'levels' Each provide a different 'style' that makes this game unique.
+Mainly, the character has to jump through many hoops to get to the END.

 ## controls
 use WASD or arrow keys